 Graduate Nondegree Information

-Taking courses at the master’s level, nondegree (nonmatriculated) students:
+When taking courses at the graduate level, nondegree (nonmatriculated) students:

-- are limited to no more than four graduate courses (up to 12 credit hours) of study and must be in good academic and financial standing with the college
+- must be in good academic and financial standing with the college;

-- must provide an official transcript verifying completion of a bachelor's degree from a regionally accredited institution prior to registration as a nonmatriculated student
+- must provide an official transcript verifying completion of a bachelor's degree from a regionally accredited institution prior to acceptance as a nonmatriculated student; and

 - are not eligible for financial aid.